sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake.rst

 Snowflake Connection
 =======

-Sparkflows enabled you to create Snowflake Connection and use the connection to access various resources.
+Sparkflows provides the capability to create Snowflake Connection and use the connection to access various resources.

-Connections can be at various levels:
+Connections can be created at various levels:

 * Global : Everyone has access to these connections
-  * Group : Users belonging to the group have access to these connections
+* Group : Users belonging to a group will only have access to these connections
-  * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections
+* Project : The owner of the project and the groups with which the project has been shared with have access to these connections

 Below are steps on how to create Snowflake Connection: